JaxCavalera/spendulum/README.md

 - Assign the generic type to the target parameter
 - Define any other params in the method's structure
-- Assign the generic type as the return type for the method
+- Assign the generic type as the return type for the method (a.k.a Mapped types)

 If dealing with an object as the (param === return) target type, see https://stackoverflow.com/a/54850697/4181923

-## Typescript development experience
-Quite often I would find myself having to do gymnastics in order to let typescript know what I already knew, (that the code was working as required).
-Whilst this does add an overhead to developing, and can feel like a drain on productivity, once implemented correctly it provides a little more security and helps when the time comes for refactoring.

-Even with strictly typed code, this did not prevent bugs from cropping up.
-It isn't something that could be used as a substitute for tests, it did provide a clean way of managing propTypes.
-Defining interfaces up front helped as a way to almost pseudo-code out the structures facilitating improved code quality in terms of design patterns.

-On average it probably results in writing about the same quantity of code, exchanging logic to confirm something is safe to reference, call or perform some other operation on at runtime vs handling this task at compile time.
-I suspect the more fluent a developer becomes at using typescript, the more the scales begin to tip in its favour.

 ## React Router
 Without access to an official useRoute/useRouter hook I had the choice of either passing down the current path via props or using a nested switch and for the navigation bar it was more convenient to use the nested switch.
 This also helped reduce the conditional business logic sitting inside the JSX which arguably can make it easier to read.

 ## Iconography
-All icons were created 100% by me for use with this fun little project.
-Long term I can see them getting a rework though each does communicate its purpose clear enough for the time being.
+All icons were created 100% by me for use with this project.

 ## Tests
-Currently the majority of functionality is not covered by any unit / integration tests aside from the most critical sections in the application i.e. combineReducers helper function.
+Currently the majority of functionality is not covered by any unit / integration / snapshot tests, aside from the most critical sections in the application i.e. combineReducers helper function, deepClone and similar.

 [Back To Top](#contents)

 ---

-## Developer Notes
+## Developer Notes - goals for v1
 - Build product card
     - name => DONE
     - price => fixed price only atm not dynamic